praveenkrao94/praveenkrao94/README.md

 <h1 align="center">Hi 👋, I'm Praveen Kumar Rao</h1>
 <h3 align="center">A passionate Mern Stack developer from India</h3>

-- 🌱 I’m currently learning **After Mern im trying to explore the Prompt Engineering**
+- 🌱  **After Mern I’m currently learning and im trying to explore the Prompt Engineering as AI is the New Future and every developer should also be a good Prompt Engineer**

 - 📫 How to reach me **praveenkr0812@gmail.com**